atria-soft/gale/doc/mainpage.md

 =============

 GALE, or "Graphic Abstraction Layer for Ewol" is a simple Interface with the OS Gui interface (openGL) and basic interface.
-For example, on android we use java interface and on linux we use X11 or Wayland.
+For example, on android we use java interface, on linux we use X11, ....
 Gale abstract all of this and provide an inetrface in C++ on all of these platform.
-Gale abstact the Keybord, mouse and touche event on all of these platform (when availlable)
+Gale abstact the Keybord, mouse and touch event on all of these platform (when availlable: no touch on linux X11)

+Gale is a low level abstraction interface. you can user upper interface:
+  - [EWOL](http://atria-soft.github.io/ewol) It provide some basic widgets and gui management

+With Gale you have the Graphyc abstraction.
+We provide some abstraction for the audio interface:
-For audio interface You can see [audio-orchastra](https://musicdsp.github.io/audio-orchestra) That is the dual of gale but for audio.
+  - [audio-orchastra](https://musicdsp.github.io/audio-orchestra) That is the dual of gale but for audio.
+  - [audio-river](https://musicdsp.github.io/audio-river) That is the dual of ewol but for audio.

 Where can I use it?         {#gale_mainpage_where}
 -------------------